 Scoop: Coming Up on a New Episode of THE ROOKIE on ABC - Sunday, May 3, 2020

-"The Q Word" - Their rookie year is coming to an end and officers Nolan, Chen and West are about to be squeezed harder than ever before as their training officers evaluate whether they are truly ready for the job.
+"The Q Word" - In part one of the season finale, their rookie year is coming to an end and officers Nolan, Chen and West are about to be squeezed harder than ever before as their training officers evaluate whether they are truly ready for the job.
 Meanwhile, after one of their rookie classmates is involved in a shooting, the team uncovers some unsettling evidence on an all-new episode of "The Rookie," airing SUNDAY, MAY 3 (10:00-11:00 p.m.
 EDT), on ABC.
-Episodes can also be viewed the next day on demand and on Hulu.
+(TV-14, LV) Episodes can also be viewed the next day on demand and on Hulu.

 "The Rookie" stars Nathan Fillion as John Nolan, Mekia Cox as Nyla Harper, Alyssa Diaz as Angela Lopez, Richard T. Jones as Sergeant Wade Grey, Titus Makin Jr. as Jackson West, Melissa O'Neil as Lucy Chen and Eric Winter as Tim Bradford.